plrguez/fuse-od-source/Platform/readme.txt

 To have control gaming configuration per game you must activate it in the menu 'Options -> Joysticks -> Control mapping'.

+Files for save control mapping:
+  - The configuration files per game are saved in 'mappings' directory in fuse config path ($HOME/.fuse/mappings).
+  - They have extension '.fcm' (fcm is for Fuse Control Mapping).
+  - The options saved are the 'Types' and buttons mappings for GCW0 Joystick 1, Joystick 2, Keyboard and GCW0 Keyboard.
+  - The format of the file is the same used for the general settings: XML for OpenDingux or plain text for RetroFW.
+  - By default for the control mapping filenames will be tried to detect some patterns on name to cut them off:
+        - All the denominations between '()' or '[]'
+        - 'Tape', 'Disk', 'Side' for 'ABCD' or '1234', 'Part 1234 of 1234'
+        - The '128k', '48k' out of '()' '[]'
+        - The 'Small, Medium, Large' whatever 'Case' (The search of patterns are case insensitive)

+The supported media for auto-load control mapping files are tapes, microdrives, snapshots, disks (not IDE), rom cartridges and Timex cartridges.

-See PITFALLs at end of this section.
+See PITFALLs at the end of this section.

+Options:
   - Control mapping per game:
     -------------------------
     Default disabled.
     It enable the save and load of control mappings per game for supported media: : tapes, snapshots, disks (not IDE), rom cartridges, Timex cartridges.

-    The configuration files per game are saved in 'mappings' directory in fuse config path ($HOME/.fuse/mappings).
-    The name of the files will be the same of the file loaded replacing its extenstion by '.fcm' (fcm is for Fuse Control Mapping).
-    The options saved are the 'Types' and buttons mappings for GCW0 Joystick 1, Joystick 2, Keyboard and GCW0 Keyboard.

-    The format of the file is the same used for the general settings: XML for OpenDingux or plain text for RetroFW.

     If you disable it:
       - If defaults are detached they are saved and restored as current defaults.